Follow Your Shipment Online

 - Before a consignment of dangerous goods can be offered for transport, all relevant persons involved in its preparation must have received training to enable them to carry out their responsibilities.

-For further information on special cargo contact your local Canadian North Cargo office.
+For further information on shipping dangerous goods or for information regarding obtaining the services of a dangerous goods consultant please contact your local Canadian North Cargo Office.